tinymce/tinymce-docs/plugins/comments.md

 **Result**: The **Comments**  ![**Comments**]({{site.baseurl}}/images/comment-disabled.png) toolbar button appears in the toolbar menu.
 The function of this button is to add comments to selected text.

-> Note: Currently, there are two toolbar options available:
+> Note: Currently, there are two toolbar buttons available:

 * `addcomment` - Provides the ability to add comments.

 * `showcomments`- Provides the ability to display comments field for the selected text.
 It is a toggle button and is used to hide the comments sidebar as well.